-Journal – I use this bullet journal I got for a really inexpensive price on Amazon.
+Journal.
+I use the Leuchtturm1917 A5 journal I got for a really inexpensive price on Amazon.
 The pages are dotted, which makes it easier to draw straight lines and perfect squares.
 It has been designed exclusively for bullet journaling as you can see on the front cover.
 On the first page, it has a blank space led by “This bullet journal belongs to” that you can fill in with your name.
 I think this is so cool because it reminds me of the old vintage journals.

 Pens.
 I use the Pigma Micron black finalizers for writing in titles and lines.
 These are a bit more expensive than usual, but you can get a pack of 6 for a really good price on Amazon.
 Each one has a different size, so you can do everything with them and you won’t need to purchase any other pens.
 When bullet journaling, pens are probably the thing that you’re going to use the most, so investing in good ones from the beginning is a great idea.

 Gold pen.
 On special occasions, I’ll use this metallic gold pen.
 I only have one so I don’t really want to waste it writing everything in gold ink.
 It looks beautiful when combined with the Pigma Micron pens!
 This is definitely a good investment and I wouldn’t change it for anything.

 Washi tape & stickers – I use washi tape to fill blank spaces where I don’t know what to write or draw and as an underlay for text.
 I also use mini sticker stars to mark the most important things about my daily to-do lists.
 For example, if writing a post is something I must do on Monday no matter what, I’ll add a star to remind myself later.

 As you can see, you don’t need a huge amount of art supplies when you start.
 You can get the basic tools first and buy more advanced stuff later, as you figure out what you like.